 - Turn the bird breast side up and just press down with the palm of your hand to make it lay flat.

-- Season inside and outside generously with salt, pepper and brush with butter and rosemary
+- Season inside and outside generously with salt, pepper, and brush with butter

-- When ready, remove the chicken from the skillet place of a cutting board and let rest for about 5-10 minutes covered in aluminum foil.
+- Let rest for about 5-10 minutes covered in aluminum foil.